ml-tooling/opyrator/README.md

 ### Compatible Functions

-A function is compatible with Opyrator if it fullfills the following requirements:
+A function is compatible with Opyrator if it fulfills the following requirements:

 - A single parameter called `input` which MUST be a subclass of the [Pydantic BaseModel](https://pydantic-docs.helpmanual.io/usage/models/).
-- A single return value which MUST be a subclass of the [Pydantic BaseModel](https://pydantic-docs.helpmanual.io/usage/models/).
+- A single return value that MUST be a subclass of the [Pydantic BaseModel](https://pydantic-docs.helpmanual.io/usage/models/).
 - The `input` parameter and return value MUST be annotated with Python typing hints.

 ### Input- and Output-Schema